 Andressa Cintra Biography

-Andressa gained interest in jiu jitsu at the age of 15.
+Andressa gained interest in jiu-jitsu at the age of 15.
 The gym where she danced at the time also provided BJJ classes on a different schedule, and Cintra became increasingly curious about this martial art after watching a few training sessions.
-She decided to enroll in due time, with her interest growing exponentially with each class she attended, something Andressa attributed to grappling not being a sport that came natural to her: “From my very first contact with jiu jitsu I felt extremely lost, I couldn’t even hip escape, it took me ages to learn an armbar.
+She decided to enroll in due time, with her interest growing exponentially with each class she attended, something Andressa attributed to grappling not being a sport that came naturally to her: “From my very first contact with jiu-jitsu I felt extremely lost, I couldn’t even hip escape, it took me ages to learn an armbar.
 Everything challenged me and that really motivated me to learn.
 Every class I had a different experience.”
 (Andressa Cintra Dec.
 2017).